josephguzman1994/IllithidNova/README.md

   ## Usage
   To use `Halsin.py`, you can utilize the following command-line arguments:
   - `--hst_download`: Query MAST to download HST data products for specified targets.
 The script will download the selected files into a `downloads` directory within the same directory where the script is run.
+  - `--check_targets`: Input a list of targets to query into MAST, it will return all the targets which have at least two unique filters, as well as some relevant dataset information for future use.

   ## Examples
   1. **Downloading HST MAST Data** bash ```python3 Halsin.py --hst_download```
   This command will prompt the user to input a target name, then will proceed to automatically query MAST for relevant HST data products.
-You will be presented with all the datasets which meet the search criteria, then upon selection will download the relevant data products for you automatically.
+You will be presented with all the datasets which meet the search criteria, then upon selection, the script will download the relevant data products for you automatically.
+  2. **Query List of Objects for Datasets** bash ```python3 Halsin.py --check_targets```
+  You will then be prompted to insert a comma-separated list of targets into the terminal.
+The script will then query mast with the same assumptions as `--hst_download`, but only note the datasets which have at least two unique filters to a separate text file.

   ## Notes
   - Ensure that your internet connection is stable when downloading data from MAST